amd/aocl-data-analytics/README.md

 * -DCMAKE_INSTALL_PREFIX=<install path>.
 If you wish to install the library (using the command make install in step 5) you can specify an install path here.

+* Any combination of -DLAPACK_LIB, -DBLAS_LIB, -DLAPACK_INCLUDE_DIR and -DBLAS_INCLUDE_DIR if you wish to override the use of AOCL_ROOT with specific choices of BLAS and LAPACK libraries and include directories.
+Care should be taken if you do this as there will be no checks for the correctness of the linked libraries.

 1. Type cmake --build . --target all (or --target doc, to build the documentation)

 2. Run the tests or examples using ctest e.g. ctest -V –R followed by a string to find a particular set of tests